stephengold/Minie/README.md

 Configuration properties with `float` values are enumerated by the `Sbcp` ("soft-body configuration parameter") enum.
-For instance, a soft body can have a preferred shape (called its "default pose") that it tends to return to if deformed.
+For instance, a soft body can have a preferred shape (called its "default pose") that it tends to return to when deformed.
 The strength of this tendency depends on the configuration object's "pose matching" parameter, which defaults to zero.